MicrosoftDocs/memdocs/memdocs/intune/configuration/tutorial-walkthrough-administrative-templates.md

 ## Create a OneDrive template

-In this section, you create a OneDrive admin template In Intune to control some settings.
+In this section, you create a OneDrive admin template in Intune to control some settings.
 These specific settings are chosen because they're commonly used by organizations.

 1. Create another profile (**Devices** > **Configuration profiles** > **Create profile**).